LastCallMedia/terminus-safe-deploy/README.md

 - `--clear-env-caches`: Clear Pantheon environment cache after deploy
 - `--with-backup`: Takes a backup prior to initiating the deployment
 - `--slack-alert`: Adds ability to alert a channel in slack on the success/failure of deployment
+- `--slack-url`: Specify a url to use for posting to slack
+    - This functionality can also be achieved by setting a SLACK_URL environment variable

 ## Installation
 ```